-The AABC provides the opportunity of training and competition for athletes being identified and trained as having the necessary talent to participate for Team Alberta at regional and national training opportunities and tournaments, such as the Top 40 Invitational, Spring Training, Alberta Summer Games, Western Canada Summer Games, Canada Summer Games, and any other regional tournaments that may arise.
+The AABC provides the opportunity of training and competition for athletes being identified and trained, as having the necessary talent to participate for Team Alberta at regional and national training opportunities and tournaments.
+The AABC hosts a Top 40 Invitational every September and identifies athletes for Alberta Summer Games, Western Canada Summer Games, Canada Summer Games, and any other regional tournaments that may arise.

-This invitational training weekend is designed to work in conjunction with the Spring Training event in identifying the top group of talent among baseball players aged 14-16 in Alberta.
-The Top 40 Invitational takes place in the fall months after the summer baseball season has reached completion.
+This Invitational training weekend is designed to work in conjunction with the Talent ID camps, in identifying the top group of talent among baseball players aged 14-16 in Alberta.
+The Top 40 Invitational takes place in the fall months, after the summer baseball season has reached completion.
 The weekend offers individualized training from coaches and professionals, scrimmage opportunities, and personal development sessions.
 The idea is to bring kids together for a well rounded training weekend and offer skills training from a mental, emotional, physical, and psychological standpoint.

 The Alberta Summer Games, introduced in 1986, provide a competitive opportunity for developing athletes to celebrate their hard work, help them reach their athletic potential, and assist in the preparation of potential athletes for the Canada Games.
 The ASG run every two years, and the best 15U players across the province are chosen to represent their respective zone.